Request a new bin

 - the correct colour for the type of waste that it will contain

-If your bin does not meet this criteria, then it will not be emptied by the council.
+If your bin does not meet these criteria, it will not be emptied by the council.

 Bins for multi occupancy properties